pygame/pygame/docs/reST/ref/mask.rst

 | :sl:`pygame module for image masks.`

 Useful for fast pixel perfect collision detection.
-A Mask uses 1bit per pixel to store which parts collide.
+A mask uses 1 bit per-pixel to store which parts collide.

 New in pygame 1.8.